BUILD REGISTER · SAN DIEGO, CA

 SafeCircleOps2026 · OSINT / DFIR

-Built in 5 days to help a friend being stalked: a local-only OSINT pipeline that discovers and tracks the stalker's online activity, to evidence standards — chain-of-custody manifests, fail-closed no-tip-off defaults, attribution scoring with negative controls.
+Built in 5 days to help a friend being stalked: a local-only pipeline that tracks the stalker's online activity to evidence standards — provenance on every finding, fail-closed defaults that never tip off the subject, attribution scoring with negative controls.
 Report delivered to law enforcement.
 Deliberately unpublished.
-CARRIED FORWARDThe audit-the-design-before-building gate and the fail-closed posture.
-The repository itself stays private, permanently — it contains a real case.
+CARRIED FORWARDThe audit-the-design-before-building gate, and the fail-closed posture that refuses rather than warns.
+The repository itself stays private, permanently: it holds a real case.

 PRIVATE